 Berbere typically contains garlic, red pepper, cardamom, coriander, and a few other warm spices.
 For every tablespoon of berbere, I suggest using a teaspoon each of paprika, red chili powder, and coriander powder as a substitute.

-Shiro has warm spices but I wouldn't consider it "hot" spicy.
-You can also easily adjust the spiciness of the dish to your desire by adding less spices as you cook!
+Shiro has warm spices but I wouldn’t consider it “hot” spicy.
+You can also easily adjust the spiciness of the dish to your desire by adding fewer spices as you cook!

-Shiro can be stored in the fridge for four to five days, but it's best eaten fresh.
-It's typically served over injera with a side salad.
+Shiro can be stored in the fridge for four to five days, but it’s best eaten fresh.
 If you plan to make ahead and reheat, I suggest using a stovetop method versus the microwave.
 This helps preserve flavor better!

-If you liked this, check out these vegan African recipes:
+If you liked this, check out these veggie-forward African recipes:

 Ethiopian Shiro Wat